janhvi1623/pyautomationhub-/README.md

 # pyautomationhub-
-This is my feirst git repository
+This is my first git repository
 author: janhvi bhute